vcsjones/mvp-activity/README.md

 MVP Activity Tracker
 ============

+⚠️This project has been archived because it no longer functions for reasons beyond this repository's control.
+See https://github.com/vcsjones/mvp-activity/issues/1 for details.

 This extension is identical in behavior to the MVP Activity Tracker bookmarklet, but implemented as a browser extension instead.